 connectionString <- "Driver=SQL Server;Server=myServer;Database=TestDB;Trusted_Connection=True;" computeContext <- RxInSqlServer(connectionString = connectionString ) rxSyncPackages(computeContext=computeContext, verbose=TRUE)

-The following examples synchonize only the packages in either shared scope or private scope.
+The following examples synchronize only the packages in the specified scope.

 The following example demonstrates how to get only the packages that were installed for a specific user.
 In this example, the user is identified by the SQL login name, user1.